spring 2025-26 Course schedule

 Designed for those who have had 10+ semesters of high school and college Spanish.
 This level is ideal for those who are very comfortable with all tenses, but need more conversation practice to improve fluency.

-Grammar: This course format changes on a rotating basis, but it is 100% in Spanish and focuses on conversation, culture and improving your fluency, advanced grammar, and vocabulary.
+Grammar: For the winter course, we will be focusing on podcasts.
+Each week students will listen to a podcast and we will work on advanced vocabulary, grammar, and a variety of conversation topics based on the podcast.
+This course format changes on a rotating basis, but it is 100% in Spanish and focuses on conversation, culture and improving your fluency, advanced grammar, and vocabulary.

 Vocabulary: Students are asked to come up with conversation topics and vocabulary units of interest.